White House condemns suspected chemical weapons attack

 Obama warned Assad that there would be consequences for using chemical weapons against his own people in 2013.
 But he ultimately decided not to act, in part, out of concerns that toppling Assad could lead to the rise of an even more radical group.

-"Today's chemical attack in Syria against innocent people including women and children is reprehensible and cannot be ignored by the civilized world," Spicer said.
-He did not, however, lay out a course of action.
+"Today's chemical attack in Syria against innocent people including women and children is reprehensible and cannot be ignored by the civilized world," the statement said.
+White House officials have not, however, say if any actions would be taken.

+It is a different tone than Trump struck in 2013 when he urged Obama not to attack and "save your 'powder' for another day."

-Sen. John McCain, R-Ariz., one of the strongest proponents of arming the Syrian rebels, said President Donald Trump's administration will be just as complicit as Obama if the U.S. does not act.
+Sen. John McCain, R-Ariz., one of the strongest proponents of arming the Syrian rebels, said Trump's administration will be just as complicit as Obama if the U.S. does not act.

 "I want to hear him say we're going to arm the Free Syrian Army, we're going to dedicate ourselves to the removal of Bashar Assad," McCain said in an interview on CNN.